History of NYOS

 7 August 2018

-NYOS Symphony Orchestra perform the European Championships Gala Concert in George Square, Glasgow.
+Pictured: NYOS Symphony Orchestra performed at the European Championships Gala Concert in George Square, Glasgow.
 The concert included a live linkup to Berlin, co-hosts of the 2018 European Championships.

 2019